-The retraining must be approved and coordinated by the technical college(s) under the jurisdiction of the State Board for Technical and Comprehensive Education serving the designated region where the company is located.
-The technical college may provide the retraining program delivery directly or contract with other training entities to accomplish the required training outcomes.
+The retraining must be approved and coordinated by the State Board for Technical and Comprehensive Education.
+A technical college may provide the retraining program delivery directly or contract with other training entities to accomplish the required training outcomes.

 Refunds per eligible employee for retraining may not exceed \$1,000 in a year, or \$5,000 over five years.
-The company must match \$1.50 for each \$1.00 of the employee's withholding share used for training.
+The company must match \$1.00 for each \$1.00 of the employee's withholding share used for training.
 The total amount is paid to the technical college providing the training.
 In order to collect funds for retraining, a company must pay an annual \$250 renewal fee.